Raw Bones for Dogs: Safety Guide and Calcium Calculator

 If you're reading this, you've probably experienced:

-A raw bone is safer than a kibble pellet in terms of digestibility when chosen for the correct dog size.
-However, you must never feed a bone that is small enough for your dog to swallow whole without chewing.
+A raw bone remains safer than a kibble pellet for digestion when sized correctly.
+You must never feed a bone small enough for your dog to swallow whole.
+They must chew it safely.

 🔬 RAW & WELL INSIGHT